-During my subsequent post-homophobic life, I was very comfortable joking with some of my gay co-workers about any number of things, to include their incidental gayness.
+During my subsequent post-homophobic life, I was very comfortable joking with some of my gay co-workers about any number of things, to include their taste in men.

 Fast forward to later that evening.
-An off-duty, female co-worker is standing across the bar from me, and we are having a conversation about who knows what.
-Somehow, during the course of this conversation, it comes up that Michael had told me I wasn’t his type.
+An off-duty, female co-worker is standing across the bar from me, and we are having a conversation about something or other.
+During the course of this conversation, it comes up that Michael had told me earlier that I wasn’t his type.
 It is at this point in the conversation that I turn to Ricky [not his real name], another co-worker whom I had known for quite some time, and say to him, “Ricky, you’re a member of the gay community; I don’t get it.
 Why do gay men not find me attractive?”